This documentation relates to the National Service systems listed below:

 When using ICHEC systems your files will be stored in two locations:

-When you contect to the Stokes system using ssh as described above your conection will automatically be routed to one of two login nodes stokes1 or stokes2.
-Similarly when you connect to Stoney you will be routed to stoney4.
+When you connect to the Fionn system using ssh as described above your connection will automatically be routed to one of three login nodes fionn1, fionn2, or fionn3.
 These nodes sometimes called frontend nodes are used by users for interactive tasks like compiling code, editing files and managing files.
 They are shared by users and should not be used for intensive computation.

-In order to connect to Stokes or Stoney it is necessary to connect from a machine with an IP address which belongs to one of ICHEC's participant institutions.
-Thus if you which to connect from home or while travelling you must first connect to a machine in your home institution and then connect to Stokes or Stoney.
+In order to connect to Fionn it is necessary to connect from a machine with an IP address which belongs to one of ICHEC's participant institutions.
+Thus if you which to connect from home or while travelling you must first connect to a machine in your home institution and then connect to Fionn.

-The vast majority of the Stokes and Stoney systems are made up of compute nodes.
+The vast majority of the Fionn system is made up of compute nodes.
 These nodes are used for running jobs that are submitted to system.
 They are sometimes referred to as backend nodes.
 They are dedicated to a single user at a given time and can be used for intensive long term work loads.

 As stated in our Acceptable Usage Policy backups are only made of user's home directories.
 Project directories under /ichec/work/projectname are NOT backed up.
 Furthermore, backups are only carried out as part of our system failure recovery plan; the restoration of user files deleted accidentally is not provided as a service.

-The large array of software packages installed means that incompatabilities are inevitable.
+The large array of software packages installed means that incompatibilities are inevitable.
 To minimise the problems this can cause, in order to use a software package that is not part of the base operating system one must load the appropriate module(s).
 Loading a module generally sets environment variables such as your PATH.
-To see what modules are available type:
+Modules on Fionn are categorised into different ares or "base" modules.
+To see what base modules are available type:

-You can then load the appropriate modules as follows:
+You can then load the appropriate base modules as follows:

 Other useful module commands:

 For more information on modules see: Using Modules or type man module.
-Note: the default module for a given package points to the most recent version of that package.
-To use an older version specify the name explicitly.
+Note: the version of a package needs to be stated explicitly when loading/unloading.

-Both the GNU and Intel compiler suites are available on Stokes and Stoney.The gnu suite is available by default and to use the Intel compilers one must load the relevant modules (intel-cc, intel-fc).
+Both the GNU and Intel compiler suites are available on Fionn and Stoney.The gnu suite is available by default and to use the Intel compilers one must load the relevant modules (intel/<version> on Fionn and intel-cc or intel-fc on Stoney).
 In general the Intel compilers should give better performance and are recommended.

 |Intel Compilers||MPI wrappers around Intel compilers|